pkp/ojs-user-guide/en/settings/distribution-settings.md

 [Permissions](distribution-settings#permissions)

 ## <a name="context"></a>Indexing
-Information here help search engines and open indexes discover your content.
+Information here helps search engines and open indexes discover your content.

 ## <a name="context"></a>Access
 If your journal is open access you can leave the default settings here.
-If your require subscriptions to some or all of your content or you publish your content on another website separate from OJS you can change the settings.
+If you require subscriptions to some or all of your content or you publish your content on another website separate from OJS you can change the settings.

 Leave **Enable OAI access to content** checked unless you are not using OJS to publish your content or otherwise do not want your metadata discoverable through the OAI protocol.